 Oh well, maybe I’ll get a snow day before winter is over.
 At least I have a hot mug of sugar cookie tea with homemade nut milk.
-A good cup of tea can be almost as wonderful as sitting in front of the fireplace.
+A good cup of tea can almost be as wonderful as sitting in front of the fireplace.

-Today I have a soup recipe for you that’s perfect for a snowy day.
+Today I have a soup recipe for you, that’s perfect for a snowy day.
 You can use less water and make it a full on stew or just serve it with a hunk of whole grain bread to make it a heartier meal.
 I served mine with a couple of sides – an arugula salad and a pile of steamed broccoli in a nooch sauce.
 (Water, nutritional yeast, salt and pepper mixed together and then tossed with the cooked broccoli.)
 Cheryl even liked the broccoli!

 I fell in love with yellow eyed beans the first time I tasted them last year.
 Prettier than black-eyed peas they have a smoother texture too.
-They were traditionally used in baked beans but are great in Southern favs, soups and stews.
+They were traditionally used in baked beans, but are great in Southern favs, soups and stews.

-In this soup the sweet potatoes mix with the beans to create a rich broth that gets a hint of sweetness from the sweet potato.
+In this soup, the sweet potatoes mix with the beans to create a rich broth that gets a hint of sweetness from the sweet potato.
 It uses seasonal ingredients that you may already have on hand.
 Don’t have yellow eyed beans?
 Use black-eyed peas, pintos or another heirloom bean you’ve been saving.